 Advertisement

-Hypoparathyroidism is a rare condition.
+Hypoparathyroidism is an uncommon condition.
 The good news is that it’s treatable.
-Symptoms of hypoparathyroidism can be mild and undetectable, so it’s important to let your healthcare provider know if you have risk factors for hypoparathyroidism such as having a family history of parathyroid conditions or having had neck or thyroid surgery.
+Symptoms of hypoparathyroidism can be mild and undetectable, so it’s important to let your healthcare provider know if you have risk factors for hypoparathyroidism, like having a family history of parathyroid disorders or having neck or thyroid surgery.
 Your provider can run some simple blood tests to make sure your parathyroid hormone and calcium levels are where they should be.

 Learn more about the Health Library and our editorial process.